Alexander Isley leads our team of designers, writers, and planners, establishing the strategic and creative vision in our work.

 In 1993 Alex was named an inaugural member of “The I.D.
 40,” a survey of the country’s leading design innovators.
 His work is in the permanent collections of the Museum of Modern Art, the Smithsonian Institution, the Zurich Design Museum, and the Library of Congress.

-Alex is a recipient of the NY Art Directors Club Herb Lubalin Memorial Award for Art Direction and Design, the NEA International Design Education Fellowship, and the Federal Design Achievement Award.
+He is a recipient of the NY Art Directors Club Herb Lubalin Memorial Award for Art Direction and Design, the NEA International Design Education Fellowship, and the Federal Design Achievement Award.

 In 1998 Alex was elected to membership in AGI (Alliance Graphique Internationale), an international association of designers who represent the highest level of professional achievement.
 He is past president of AIGA (the professional association for design) New York and is an AIGA Fellow.